INITIATIVES

 Whether you’re just exploring or ready to get involved, you’ll leave with practical next steps and the confidence to take action.

-Wrap up the LEAD Summit with a closing Keynote from Dr. Colette Burnette, Waterloo Greenway
+Wrap up the LEAD Summit with a Closing Keynote from Dr. Colette Pierce Burnette, CEO of Waterloo Greenway

 LinkedIn